anagdinizg/anagdinizg/README.md

 - 👋 Hi, my name is Ana Gabriela, i'm 23 years old and i'm a web developer in career transition.

-I have knowledge of the technologies:
-● Advanced HTML
-● Advanced in CSS
-● Advanced in React
-● Median in Material-UI
-● Median in Tailwind
-● Average in JavaScript
-● Average in Python
-● Median in Node
-● Average in Scrum
-● Average in Client in Apollo
-● Basic in Postgres
-● Basics in Docker
-● Basic in TypeScript
-● Basics in GraphCMS
+I have knowledge of the technologies: advanced HTML; advanced in CSS; advanced in React; median in Material-UI; median in Tailwind; average in JavaScript; average in Python; median in Node; average in Scrum; average in Client in Apollo; basic in Postgres; basics in Docker; basic in TypeScript and basics in GraphCMS

 Bootcamp:
 - [Maratona Explorer - Rocketseat]: With the advice of Professor Mayk, i was able to learn basic programming concepts, which i didn't have contact with before because i'm in career transition, learning programming by myself.